Interview with author Despena Zouzas

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Ales, Agents And Alchemy?’
+What were the key challenges you faced while writing ‘Born From A Wish’ book?

 Q3.
 What books or authors have most influenced your own writing?

 Q6.
-How long did it take you to write ‘Ales, Agents And Alchemy’ book?
+How long did it take you to write ‘Born From A Wish’ book?

 Q7.
-On what platforms can readers find ‘Ales, Agents And Alchemy’ book to buy?
+On what all platforms readers can find ‘Born From A Wish’ book to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title, ‘Ales, Agents And Alchemy’?
+Tell us about the process of coming up with the book cover and the title ‘Born From A Wish’?

 Author’s Profile